ashmrkvch/alerts/README.md

-# alerts
-Alerting for Stackdriver Monitoring
+# Alerts and UpTimeChecks for DEMO3

 ## Compatibility

 This project is meant for use with Terraform v0.12.20 and Google provider v3.8.0